Fort Ebey State Park

 Emerging from the battery, you'll find 25 miles of mixed-use walking and bike trails.
 The bluff trail overlooks Admiralty Inlet and offers peek-a-boo views of Point Wilson Lighthouse across the bay.
 Douglas-fir and hemlock provide shade along forested trails sprinkled with pink big-leaf rhododendrons in season.
 One more thing: Fort Ebey sunsets are unbeatable on a clear evening.

-Seaweed harvesting is allowed on the beach between April 16 and May 15; be sure to get a seaweed and shellfish license.
+Seaweed harvesting is allowed on the beach from April 16 to May 15; be sure to get a seaweed and shellfish license.